By the Numbers: Here’s How Small Businesses Are Allocating Their Savings

 Overall business expenses focused on setting funds aside for ongoing costs and costs associated with running the business, like insurance, electricity, or rent.

-5. Business Investments
+5. Business Profit

 Business profit savings goals were neatly split between profit and owners’ salaries.
 This category sits at number six as business owners might move this money or rename the folder when they decide what they may want to do with their set-aside profit.
 Setting aside an owner’s salary within your savings account can be a good way to make sure that you are paying yourself as you grow your business.